 Spiritual rest: Being in God's presence is high octane fuel.

 The Psalmist said, "I was glad when they said to me, 'Let us go to the house of the LORD!'"
 There is no substitute for worship with the family of God.
 Additionally, this sabbath rest is "just what the Doctor ordered" to reorient and refresh our souls.

 God wants you on the road not rusting in some field, so take the time to fill your tank this weekend.
-Our new series, Prayer: What's Stopping You?, and our accompanying 25-Day Prayer Journey will help.
+Our new series, the Beatitudes will also help.

 God loves you so much he wants to make sure you get restored physically, emotionally, and spiritually.
 That's why you must embrace this truth:

 How will you take time to rest?

 "John Adams relished long walks . . . " from John Adams, by David McCullough, page 18.